mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

 ### Start a Golden Standard Demo Topology

-The following procedue describes the easiest way to start a Production Ready automation demo using a bash script provided in the package.
+The following procedure describes the easiest way to start a Production Ready automation demo using a bash script provided in the package.
 The bash script performs the following steps automatically:

 - Checks if the Cumulus Networks reference topology submodule is present and attempts to download the reference topology if it is not present.
 - Runs the `vagrant up` command for the out-of-band management network devices.